top of page

 Where Photogrammetry trips up

-Photogrammetry is a passive form of measurement, the act of taking a photo requires the presents of light provided by the sun.
+Photogrammetry is a passive form of measurement, the act of taking a photo requires the presence of light, in this case, provided by the sun.
 It also requires a high percentage of overlapping data.
 Each image requires a minimum overlap with it's neighbors, most mapping mission require 75% in typical mapping environments and in the case of dense vegetation 90% to 95% overlap is required into order to collect enough data for most post processing software's to be able to build an accurate model.
 The mission above with the cross-section shown in red is an example of 90% front and side overlap and even with the enormous amount of overlap we still see that sections of the ground are simply occluded by the dense canopy.
 This is mainly due to the fact that even though we surely have one or maybe two photos that get a peak through the canopy in these dense areas the few pixels that represent that data are not shared by enough of the photos adjacent and so the software does not have enough data to build 3-dimensional points in that area.

 Where does Photogrammetry excel